The Etiquette of LinkedIn Networking - A Handbook

 Best Practices for Interacting with Posts and Content

 Engaging with the content shared by your connections is a fundamental way to support and interact with your network.
 When you like, comment on, or share a post, ensure your contributions are thoughtful and add value.
-Avoid generic responses; instead, offer insights, ask questions, or share relevant experiences that relate to the post's topic.
+Avoid generic responses; instead, offer insights,

 Example of a Thoughtful Comment: